Detecting and Mitigating DDoS Attacks with AI: A Survey: AI Generated DDoS Traffic

 The vulnerabilities of DoS IDS based on artificial neural networks against black-box adversarial attacks became an extensively studied matter.
 Peng et al.~\cite{Peng-IEEE-2019} propose an attack method that employs generating adversarial DoS data by disrupting relevant traffic features, achieving a synthetic data generation success rate of 80.77\%.
 Their experiments on KDDCup99 and CICIDS2017 datasets indicate high initial classification accuracies of 98.69\% and 93.45\%, respectively.
 These values drop significantly in the presence of adversarial examples.
 While Peng et al.~\cite{Peng-IEEE-2019} highlight the vulnerabilities of detection systems using synthetic adversarial data, Huang et al.~\cite{Huang-IEEE-2020} extend the approach by proposing two methods for generating DDoS adversarial data, which can both be directly applied to LSTM-based models: GA and PWPSA.
 The GA technique uses a genetic algorithm to gradually evolve derived data from the original data into DDoS adversarial attacks, with success rates between 72.50\% and 99.09\%.
 PWPSA employs an interactive process of modifying the data, determining the position and packet that affect the classification the most (based on a predefined function), with success rates between 67.17\% and 95.35\%.
 Overall, GA achieves better results and is also preferred in practice, while PWPSA is more computationally efficient, with a slightly lower success rate than GA.

-To address the challenges created by adversarial traffic, recent studies have turned to GANs for both generating adversarial data and improving network IDS.
+One of the major challenges in training AI-based DDoS detection systems is the class imbalance typically present in network traffic datasets.
+In most real-world environments, benign traffic greatly outnumbers attack samples, which can bias machine learning models toward the majority class.
+To address this problem, several data augmentation techniques have been proposed.
+SMOTE \cite{Chawla-JAIR-2002} generates synthetic samples of the minority class by interpolating between existing attack samples in the feature space.
+This technique helps increase the representation of rare attack types without simply duplicating data points.
+ADASYN \cite{He-IJCNN-2018} extends SMOTE by generating more synthetic samples in regions of the feature space where the minority class is sparsely represented.
+This allows the model to better learn hard examples, therefore leading to more robust decision boundaries between attack and normal traffic.
+More recently, GAN-based approaches have been explored for synthetic network traffic generation.
+Indeed, several recent studies have turned to GANs for both generating adversarial data and improving network IDS.
 Mustapha et al.~\cite{Mustapha-Elsevier-2023} showcases a method to detect DDoS attacks based on LSTM neural networks, which achieves 100\% accuracy on an initial dataset.
 This approach is further tested against adversarial attacks generated with a GAN model, where a significant decrease in performance is noticed.
 The final solution builds on the initial architecture by creating two new models: the first detects adversarial generated traffic, while the second classifies the traffic as normal or DDoS.
 The simultaneous use of the two techniques led to a final detection accuracy of 91.75\%.
 On a similar note, Shroff et al.~\cite{Shroff-Wiley-2022} initially use WGAN-GP (as Abdelaty et al.~\cite{Abdelaty-IEEE-2021}) to generate benign traffic captures, as well as DDoS attack captures, which are then used to test the accuracy of some classifiers.
 Furthermore, the data is used to experiment with a 5-layer deep network, achieving an accuracy of 95.37\% in identifying DDoS attacks generated by GANs.
 The authors show that manually modifying DDoS attack-specific features in benign data leads to an improved training method in the context of adversarial attack detection.